 Become Eligible for Direct Federal Loans

 By completing the FAFSA, no matter what a family’s financial strength, the student will qualify for the Direct Federal Student Loan.
 Any school or program that receives federal funds will require the FAFSA submission.
 The completed FAFSA is required for the student or parent to qualify for any federal funds or loans.

-Even if a high-income family does not qualify for the Direct Federal Subsidized Loans, by submitting a FAFSA you will become eligible for Direct Unsubsidized Federal Loan.
+Even if a high-income family does not qualify for the Direct Federal Subsidized Loans, by submitting a FAFSA you will become eligible for a Direct Unsubsidized Federal Loan.
 The proper debt structure is becoming more important since careers are requiring post-graduate education.